sarzhan/RedditNews/README.md

 # RedditNews
 ===================

-A simple application to display the top news on the site [Reddit API](https://www.reddit.com/top) and save your favorites to a local database.
+A simple application to display the top news from the [Reddit API](https://www.reddit.com/top) site and save your favorites to a local database.

 ### Architecture